VikParuchuri/surya/README.md

 ```

 - `DATA_PATH` can be an image, pdf, or folder of images/pdfs
 - `--task_name` will specify which task to use for predicting the lines.  `ocr_with_boxes` is the default, which will format text and give you bboxes.
-If you get bad performance, try `ocr_without_boxes`, which will give you better performance but no bboxes.
+If you get bad performance, try `ocr_without_boxes`, which will give you potentially better performance but no bboxes.
+For blocks like equations and paragraphs, try `block_without_boxes`.
 - `--images` will save images of the pages and detected text lines (optional)
 - `--output_dir` specifies the directory to save results to instead of the default
 - `--page_range` specifies the page range to process in the PDF, specified as a single number, a comma separated list, a range, or comma separated ranges - example: `0,5-10,20`.